-Murray State’s Art & Design Photography curriculum includes traditional black and white photography, digital color photography, antique photographic processes, and introduction to video art.
-Currently, the department is working on making the gradual shift from teaching analog to digital in the Introduction to Photography course.
+Photography curriculum includes traditional black and white photography, digital color photography, antique photographic processes, and an introduction to video art.

-Facilities The wet darkroom area has 2,846 square feet of studio space open 24 hours a day, including seminar space, a basic hot-light studio setup, a gang darkroom with fourteen enlargers, as well as individual darkroom spaces for students with an emphasis in this discipline.
+The traditional flim darkroom area has 2,846 square feet of studio space, with 24 hour access, including seminar space, a basic hot-light studio setup, a gang darkroom with fourteen enlargers, and six individual darkroom spaces for students with an emphasis in photography.

-Michelle Given is an Assistant Professor of Photography.
-She received her MFA in Photography from Indiana University and her BA’s in Studio Art and Creative Writing from Otterbein College.
+Kristin Reeves is an Assistant Professor of Photography.
+She received her MFA from the University of Florida and her BFA from Ball State University.

 Contact Information Kristen Reeves email@example.com

 Art 382 Introduction to Photography I (3): Students will be introduced to the fundamentals of digital photography while exploring creative image making as a means of personal expression.
 By examining the basic formal foundations and concepts in photography through readings and lab based projects, as well as participating in discussion and critiques, students will build a visual literacy for application in daily life and for developing a deeper understanding of the medium and hits history.
 Cameras are not supplied.
 Six hours per week.

 Art 383: Photography II (3): Continuation and refinemnet of technical aspects presented in ART 382 with expanded emphasis on individual investigation.
 Discussion and Criticism.
 Six hours per week.
 Prerequesite: ART 382 or permission of instructor.

 Art 384: Photography III (3): Exploration of personal style and various photographic processes.
 Discussion and Investigation of historical and current photographic concerns and trends.
 Six hours per week.
 Prerequisite: ART 383 or permission of instructor.